brianwdavis/liebig/model_selection.md

 ###
 ```

-`rmvn` is doing the population sampling for us.
+`mvnfast::rmvn` is doing the population sampling for us.
 However, recall that we had scaled our variables to fit the model, so now we need to unscale them by the appropriate factors.
 (If anyone can think of a good programmatic way to do this, do not hesitate to let me know.)

-Then we can generate our new parameters, summarize them, and plot them.
+Then we can generate our new parameters, plot them, and summarize them in a way suitable for a table.

 ```r
 demo_mc_coefs <-